Şehzadebaşı raid: Raid

 As part of the raid, two lorries of British Indian Army troops were dispatched to occupy an Ottoman Army barracks occupied by 61 soldiers from the 10th Infantry Division in Şehzadebaşı.
-The lorries arrived near the barracks around 05:45 am, with the soldiers from one lorry parking on a street and inspecting all passers-by while the other parked in front of the barracks.
+The lorries arrived near the barracks around 05:45, with the soldiers from one lorry parking on a street and inspecting all passers-by while the other parked in front of the barracks.

 As a group of 50 to 60 British Indian Army troops began to advance on the barracks, two soldiers stationed at the entrance began to resist the occupation by force of arms, leading to a shootout where one Ottoman soldier was wounded before both were captured.
 The British Indian Army proceeded to storm the barracks, capturing all the soldiers and weapons inside.
 4 Ottoman soldiers were killed in the ensuing shootout while 9 were wounded and 1 went missing (one of the Ottoman wounded later died from his injuries).
 No casualties were reported on the British side.